kshyju/techiesweb.net/_posts/2017-01-04-building-a-native-ios-app.md

 7. Locations ( Using 4Square API)
 8. Post Category
 9. Ingredients & Calory information on post
+10. Facebook & Twitter Integration

 ### Where is the app now ?

-We decided to not continue maintaining the IOS app in the store any more.
-So it is not available to download anymore.
+We decided to not continue maintaining the IOS app in the store anymore.
+So it is not available to download.
 I created a video of the app before deleting it from my phone.
 You can see it here.
 (It is around 10 minutes.Sorry!
 My video production skills are so poor :))

 <iframe width="700" height="495" src="http://www.youtube.com/embed/duDTEDQrYaU" frameborder="0" allowfullscreen></iframe>